2011 Toshihide Numata Book Award

 Subarna Man Tuladhar is Director of Studies at Nepal Administrative Staff College.
 His collaboration as a translator on Prof. Lewis scholarly research into Buddhism and culture of 'Uday,' one of the Newar merchant and craftsmen communities, began almost four decades ago and culminated into several works including Popular Buddhist texts from Nepal: Narratives and Rituals of Newar Buddhism (Suny Press, 2000).

-The Toshihide Numata Book Prize in Buddhism (or "Toshi" Prize) is awarded on an annual basis to an outstanding book in the area of Buddhist studies.
+The Toshihide Numata Book Award in Buddhism (or "Toshi" Award) is awarded on an annual basis to an outstanding book in the area of Buddhist studies.
 Professor Lewis' and Mr. Tuladhar's work was selected by members of an outside committee.

 Click on photos to enlarge.